 NEW RELEASE MICROBE CLEAN COURSE

-A new release of our Microbe Clean — Basic Understanding Course was released on the 30th of September 2020!
+A new release of our Microbe Clean — Basic Understanding Course is coming on the 30th of September 2020!

-This new release will has more information to get you started cleaning for health!
+This new release will have more information to get you started cleaning for health!
 Purchase the course for the discounted price of $33 before the 30th of September today!

 Podcast Series: Professional Carpet Cleaners and Restorers Podcast